happn-app/esctl/docs/cache.md

 The TTL is used only when the cached response is set in the database.
 In other words, changing the TTL value in the `ttl.json` configuration file will only take effect after the current cache expires.

+## Cache management

+To manage the cache, esctl comes with a subcommand: `esctl config cache`, which can help purge the cache if it becomes problematic.

+Purging the cache can be done manually for a context by running `esctl --context <context-name> config cache purge`

+You can also set the TTL for an API call with `esctl config cache ttl <METHOD> <TARGET> <TTL> [--match-all/--no-match-all]`